 Hemorrhage can be the consequence of several so-called “patterns of disharmony” in Chinese Medicine.

 Chinese Medicine sees the body as a system, not a sum of isolated parts.
 A "pattern" is when the system's harmony is disrupted, leading to symptoms or signs that something is wrong (like hemorrhage here).
 It is similar to the concept of disease in Western Medicine but not quite: a Western disease can often be explained by several Chinese patterns and vice-versa.

 A pattern often manifests itself in a combination of symptoms that, at first glance, do not seem necessarily related to each others.
-For instance here hemorrhage is often associated with feeling of bearing down, poor appetite and tiredness in the pattern “Spleen Qi Sinking”.
+For instance here hemorrhage is often associated with feeling of bearing down, tiredness and lassitude in the pattern “Spleen Qi Sinking”.

 Once identified, patterns are treated using medicinal herbs, acupuncture, and other therapies.
 In the case of hemorrhage we’ve identified that a herbal formula called Bu Zhong Yi Qi Tang can help treat the patterns behind the symptom.

 In Chinese Medicine hemorrhage is a symptom for the pattern "Spleen Qi Sinking".
 Below is a small explanation for it with links for more details.

 The Spleen is a so-called "Zang" Organ.
 Learn more about the Spleen in Chinese Medicine

 The causes and symptoms of Spleen Qi Sinking is quite similar to the ones of Spleen Qi Deficiency.
 It happens more to people who have unhealthy diet and eating habits, emotional stress, damp living environment or these have to stand up long hours.